PhantomBot/PhantomBot/pull_request_template.md

 - Design changes that go against the core design philosophy.
 - Items with potential to spam or consume the outgoing message queue.
 - Poorly architected items.
+- Item is supported in chat but no update for the Control Panel.

 You are not to harass the development team if a pull request is rejected.